taurus-org/taurus/doc/source/devel/howto_macros.rst

 ----------------

 A macro in sardana describes a specific procedure that can be executed at any time.
-Macros run inside the *sardana sanbox*.
+Macros run inside the *sardana sandbox*.
 This simply means that each time you run a macro, the system makes sure the necessary environment for it to run safely is ready.